Cosmogenic photon and neutrino fluxes in the Auger era: Propagation models and simulations

 To simulate the propagation of UHECRs and cosmogenic photons and neutrinos, we use the CRPropa 3 code~\cite{alvesbatista2016a}.
 We include the most recent developments such as the additional photon production channels introduced in the latest releases~\cite{heiter2018a}.
 We consider all relevant energy-loss processes and particle interactions, namely: Bethe-Heitler pair production, photopion production, photodisintegration and nuclear decay, as well as adiabatic energy losses due to the expansion of the universe.
 All interactions relevant for photon and electron propagation are taken into account and implemented in CRPropa following~\cite{lee1998a}.

 We assume a distribution of sources whose comoving emissivity evolves with redshift as

-wherein $m$ is the source evolution parameter.
+wherein $m$ is the source evolution parameter, and $0 \leq z \leq 1$.
 The emissivity, by definition, accounts for both for the effects of source density and luminosity.
 Equation~\ref{eq:srcDensity} is a very rough approximation as the evolution of most source candidates tends to change in different redshift intervals.
 We have also considered three particular cases for source evolution.
-We define the evolution $\psi$ as~\cite{hopkins2006a,heinze2016a}:

-For an evolution following the star formation rate (SFR), $\psi_\text{SFR} = \psi$.
-For gamma-ray bursts (GRBs) the evolution is $\psi_{GRB} = (1 + z)^{1.4} \psi$.
-The evolution of AGNs is taken from Ref.~\cite{gelmini2012a}, and is given by

-Particles are injected\footnote{Throughout this paper we refer to the \emph{injected} cosmic rays.
-Although this terminology is commonly found in the literature, one should bear in mind that the \emph{injected} and the \emph{escape} spectra need not be the same.
-The latter refers to the particles that leave the source environment after interacting with its radiative backgrounds, whereas the former refers to the spectrum of accelerated cosmic rays.
-Nevertheless, unless otherwise stated, we make no distinction between these two.} by sources with energies between $0.1\;\text{EeV}$ and $1000\;\text{EeV}$.
-The energy spectrum is modelled as